PatrickAmbrosso/PatFolio/docs/005 Computer Engineering/Operating System and Software/Python/Commenting-and-Indentation.md

 ## Commenting Code
 Comments are a way to document code as it is written.
 While code must preferably be self-documenting, comments play a major part in making sure that the code is easier to understand and troubleshoot.
 In python, single line commenting is made by using the `#` symbol.

-Python does not have a specific syntax for multi-line comments, thus a multi-line comment is a sequence of single-line comments each preceded with a `#` sign.
+[Python](./Getting-Started-(Python).md) does not have a specific syntax for multi-line comments, thus a multi-line comment is a sequence of single-line comments each preceded with a `#` sign.

 However, as python ignores string literals that are not assigned to a variable, a multi-line string can be used similar to a multi-line comment.
 By this way, python will read the string, but as the string is not assigned to a variable, it is ignored.
 Multi-line strings are made using triple quotes (`"""`) and placing the comment within the pair of these triple quotes.